-Despite the impressive performance numbers typically emblazoned on WiFi router packaging, actual throughput speeds can be significantly lower than the actual speeds of a fibre broadband connection.
-Bear in mind that, prior to getting a fibre broadband connection, WiFi performance issues may be masked due to the much lower speeds of conventional broadband.
+Despite the impressive performance numbers typically emblazoned on Wi-Fi router packaging, actual throughput speeds can be significantly lower than the actual speeds of a broadband connection.

 Use Ethernet connections wherever possible

 While you may not relish the prospect of drilling holes or hiding cables, once installed, Ethernet cables will be trouble free and completely avoid the vagaries of wireless transmission for the long term.
-Since modern routers typically support Gigabit Ethernet, opt for high-quality Ethernet cable (Cat 6 or Cat 6a) to maximise performance.
-If you need to connect several devices located in the same location (e.g. smart TV, set-top box and games console in the living room) to a router in a different room, you can connect all the devices to a low-priced Gigabit switch.
+Since modern routers typically support Gigabit Ethernet, opt for high-quality Ethernet cable to maximise performance.
+If you need to connect several devices located in the same location (e.g. a smart TV, set-top box and games console in the living room) to a router in a different room, you can connect all the devices to a low-priced Gigabit switch.
 This means you will only need one Ethernet cable between the switch and the router.
-Here is an example of an affordable Netgear Gigabit switch sold by Amazon UK.

 2.4 GHz and 5 GHz WiFi and the differences

-There are two separate frequency bands in which WiFi systems can operate: 2.4 GHz and 5 GHz.
-WiFi routers that can operate in both bands are often termed 'dual band' routers.
-Older WiFi routers tend to work only in the 2.4 GHz band.
+There are two separate frequency bands in which Wi-Fi systems can operate: 2.4 GHz and 5 GHz.
+Wi-Fi routers that can operate in both bands are often termed ‘dual band’ routers.
 Bear in mind that even though a new router may be able to operate at both frequencies, some (or all) of your devices may not!
-Many older devices may only operate at 2.4 GHz.
+Some older devices may only operate at 2.4 GHz.

 Each frequency band has its own characteristics, in terms of: